nc9/policies/privacy.md

 This policy is available online at [beatcovid19now.org/privacy](https://beatcovid19now.org/privacy)

-The privacy and protection of your information is very important to us and we have taken steps to guarantee that your information is handled carefully and kept anomyous.
+The privacy and protection of your information is very important to us and we have taken steps to guarantee that your information is handled carefully and kept anonymous.
 We do not collect any information that could identify you (no personally identifiable information, PII).

 ## Terms